 What is the Yavneh Fellowship?

-The Yavneh Fellowship aims to strengthen college students' religious commitment by providing them with training, resources and leadership opportunities to empower them to build religious communities and Jewish life on campus.
+The Yavneh Fellowship provides college students with training, resources and leadership opportunities to empower them to build religious communities and Jewish life on campus.

 Sharing Jewish life

 Israel-related activities and programming

 Inter-collegiate Shabbatons and leadership conferences throughout

 A chance to study in midrasha/yeshiva